French Way on foot in group from León to Santiago: 5 + 1 stages

 Information about the trip: French Way on foot in group from León to Santiago: 5 + 1 stages

-New for 2027: French Way from León in a Group – A Less Crowded Route to Earn the Compostela
+New for 2027: French Way from León in a group.
+A less crowded route to earn the Compostela,

 For those who wish to obtain the Compostela by following a less-travelled route, we are pleased to present a different and exclusive itinerary.